-Why flash drive ask to be formatted?
+Why does my flash drive says it need to be formatted?

 Sometimes, your computer will ask you to format the USB flash drive.
 That's to say, your flash drive may be corrupted or damaged.
 And you are not able to open USB stick and the data on it.